 The Report has been approved by the Bank Handlowy w Warszawie S.A.
-Supervisory Board's Resolution dated 18th May 2009.
+Supervisory Board's Resolution dated 26th May 2010.

-Information on capital adequacy of Bank Handlowy w Warszawie SA as at 31 December 2008
+Information on capital adequacy of Bank Handlowy w Warszawie SA Group as at 31 December 2009

-INTRODUCTION RISK MANAGEMENT OBJECTIVES AND POLICIES 5 DETAILED INFORMATION ON CAPITAL ADEQUACY 6 1.
-INFORMATION RELATED TO THE USE OF PRUDENTIAL NORMS 2.
-INFORMATION REGARDING OWN FUNDS THE GROUP DOES NOT USE SHORT-TERM CAPITAL 3.
-INFORMATION REGARDING THE COMPLIANCE WITH CAPITAL REQUIREMENTS REFERRED TO IN ART.
-128 OF BANKING ACT 4.
-INFORMATION REGARDING EXPOSURE TO CREDIT RISK AND DILUTION RISK 5.
-INFORMATION REGARDING EXPOSURE TO COUNTERPARTY CREDIT RISK 6.
-INFORMATION REGARDING APPLICATION OF STANDARDISED APPROACH TO CALCULATE RISK-WEIGHTED EXPOSURE AMOUNTS (FOR EACH OF THE EXPOSURE CLASSES) 8.
+INTRODUCTION3 RISK MANAGEMENT OBJECTIVES AND POLICIES 5 MISK MANAGEMENT OBJECTIVES AND TOLICIES DETAILED INFORMATION ON CAPITAL ADEQUACY 1.
+Information related to the use of prudential norms 2.
+Information regarding own funds THE GROUP DOES NOT USE SHORT-TERM CAPITAL 3.
+Information regarding the compliance with capital requirements referred to in art.
+128 of BANKING ACT 4.
+Information regarding exposure to credit risk and dilution risk 5.
+Information regarding exposure to counterparty credit risk 6.
+Information regarding application of standardised approach to calculate risk-weighted EXPOSURE AMOUNTS (FOR EACH OF THE EXPOSURE CLASSES) 7.
+Information regarding calculating the risk-weighted exposure amounts using internal RATINGS-BASED APPROACH 8.
 INFORMATION REGARDING APPLICATION OF VALUE-AT-RISK APPROACH TO CALCULATE THE CAPITAL REQUIREMENTS 9.
-INFORMATION REGARDING OPERATIONAL RISK 11.
+Information regarding operational risk 10.
+Information regarding the exposures in equities not included in the trading book 11.
 INFORMATION SHALL BE DISCLOSED BY BANKS ON THEIR EXPOSURE TO INTEREST RATE RISK ON POSITIONS INCLUDED IN THE BANKING BOOK 12.
-Information regarding calculation of risk-weighted securitisation exposure amounts 24 12.
-INFORMATION REGARDING CALCULATION OF KISK-WEIGHTED SECONTINATION EATOSOKE AMOUNTS 24 13.
-INFORMATION REGARDING CREDIT RISK MITIGATION TECHNIQUES
+Information regarding calculation of risk-weighted securitisation exposure amounts 25 13.
+Information regarding credit risk mitigation techniques